AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/LibLevel/tc.rst

 * Subprograms declared in library package specs, in the visible or the private part;

-* Subprograms declared at the toplevel in a library package body.
+* Subprograms declared at the top level in a library package body.

-Reached by way of:
+Reached through:

 * Ordinary calls by means of a call statement/function call expression;

-* Dynamic calls through access-to-subprogram value;
+* Dynamic calls through access-to-subprogram values;

 * Implicit calls as the result of evaluation of default initialization expressions.